Karl Power

-Karl Power is a prankster from Manchester, England, known for appearing uninvited at sporting events as an impostor.
+Karl Power is a prankster from Droylsden, Greater Manchester, England, known for appearing uninvited at sporting events as an impostor.
 He appeared in the Manchester United team photo before an away UEFA Champions League knockout stage match against Bayern Munich in 2001.

 After the stunt, there was a nationwide manhunt in the United Kingdom for Power with tabloid newspapers asking their readers to write in and give them information.
 He was unmasked to BBC Sport by men's magazine Front, which revealed that Power had entered the stadium pretending to be with a TV crew to gain access to the pitch, and simply walked back to the stands again afterwards to watch the game.

 He is a long-term friend of Manchester band Happy Mondays.
 The hit single "Fat Neck" by their follow-up band, Black Grape, is a tribute to him.
 He also appeared in Puressence's pop video, "Walking Dead", with Happy Mondays dancer Bez.

+Power is now manager of a local Manchester band The Backhanders.

+Power was sentenced to 6 months in jail in April 2012 for £26,000 benefit fraud after an anonymous tipoff.